MarkDucommun/daycare-drop-off-tracker/Backlog.md

 ***

-### I can see an active trip's duration in real time
+### DONE I can see an active trip's duration in real time

 - State - DELIVERED
 - Acceptance Criteria